lakonis/s_Regina2018/slides.md

 A concept helped us to conceive what would be a conversation.
 The crystal of knowledge was introduced by JeanClaude Guédon.

-**développer sur les idées de Guédon : format plus court, plus fluide.**
+For him, we need to question the article as efficient form for knowledge circulation.
+He imagine shorter formats in order to make the scientific discourse more fluid.
+His metaphor of the crystal is useful to imagine those short forms agregating into crystals, in a process of cristalization similar to the settlement of the scientific discourse, but in a temporary or transitory way

-Following the metaphor of the crystal, the conversation would be a scientific question on which elements would agregate and crystalize : people, whether they are readers, contributors, authors or even cited authors ; contributions, in the form of discussions threads, articles, annotations, text fragments, agregating together to shape a temporary intelligence and knowledge network.
+Following this metaphor of the crystal, we imagine the conversation as a scientific issue raised to the community, on which elements would agregate and crystalize : some people, whether they are readers, contributors, authors or even cited authors ; some contributions, in the form of discussions threads, articles, annotations, text fragments, agregating together to shape a temporary intelligence and knowledge network.

 Temporary since the question, shared by the community, can be ephemeral or persistent.
 The principle is that the crystal can emerge, cristalize then dissolve according to what the community is willing to address.

 §§§§§SLIDEmoveDown§§§§§